When restricting content visibility and access across the platform there are a few things to know.

 Use our sync product

-This refers to our 'integration in a box' stand alone product, which you install locally on your server.
+This refers to our 'integration in a box' stand alone product, which you can install locally on your server.
 Sync automatically creates a database and auto-populates it with form entry data as needed.
 This product also automatically exposes Hosted GET services based on database tables that you nominate.
 It means you can enjoy the benefits of Hosted GET without needing a programmer.
 You simply install and configure sync to handle the integration for you.
 Contact our support team for more information and a free trial of Sync.

 Dynamically filter data rows on the app

 Another way to control the visibility of data and screens is by using our powerful formula engine functionality.
-This is available where-ever you see the 'hammer' icon in screen designers.
-You can leverage our formula functionality to filter and show/hide items in the following ways:
+This is available wherever you see the 'hammer' icon in screen designers.
+You can leverage it to filter and show/hide items in the following ways:

 Apply 'in-screen' filtering- Depending on the screen in question, you can also apply app-side dynamic filters to data source rows by using our formula engine.
 For example, on a form screen, you can specify a filter formula on choices and data source fields.
 Similarly, filters can be specified as parameters when opening listing and mapping screens.